Digital Nomad Life in Bahamas

 When we asked people what advice they would give someone preparing to move to Bahamas, they said:

 "Expats considering retiring in the Bahamas should consider the cost of living as well as the local culture.
 Before deciding to retire in the Bahamas, expats should familiarize themselves with the different visa requirements and ensure they comply with them.
 Additionally, expats should be aware that property ownership is restricted in certain areas and that different taxes may apply.
-Lastly, expats should research the local infrastructure, such as hospital and medical care availability, as well as transportation and accessibility options," remarked one foreigner who made the move to Bahamas.
+Lastly, expats should research the local infrastructure, such as hospital and medical care availability, as well as transportation and accessibility options," remarked one member in Bahamas.

 Get Quote